SECTION 1: Name

-The name of this organization shall be Order of Omega.
+The name of this international organization shall be Order of Omega.

 Order of Omega is a Leadership Honor Society.

 Each local unit of Order of Omega shall be called a chapter.